ThePedestrian/Web-Timers/README.md

  - **`wwSetInterval(callback, delay)`** -- Sets a timer which repeatedly calls a function or executes a code snippet with a fixed time delay between each call
  - **`wwClearTimeout(id)`**  -- Cancels a timeout previously established by calling `wwSetTimeout()`
  - **`wwClearInterval(id)`**  -- Cancels an interval previously established by calling `wwSetInterval()`

+### Browser Compatability
+Web Timers makes use of [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Worker) and [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob).
+If both are not supported, functions fallback to their equivalent counterparts.